 - 2 cups shredded mozzarealla cheese

 - 2 tablespoons ground flax meal

 In a microwave proof mixing bowl combine the shredded mozzarella cheese and cream cheese.
 Heat in 30 second increments, stirring in between until completely melted.

-Add the almond flour and ground flax meal.
+Add the almond flour, baking powder and ground flax meal.

 Mix the dough well until you have a soft ball

 Between two silicone baking mats or parchment paper roll the dough into the shape you need.

 If using as a pizza crust: pre-bake 7 minutes add toppings and bake an additional 7-10 minutes.

 If using as rolls fill dough, roll and slice.
 Bake 12-15 minutes.